A crushing blow for many screenwriters—realizing it might take ten scripts to sell the first one…

 September 16, 2016 § Leave a comment

 When I started out on this crazy screenwriting journey, I made the same mistake many beginning screenwriters make after they complete their first specs—believing that everything they write will sell—and sell for a million dollars.
 When you consider that on the average about one hundred specs a year sell at the studio level and only half of the Writers Guild members report income in any given year, your specs should really be considered the necessary training ground for you to become a better screenwriter—not chances to win Hollywood’s lottery.
-The Scoggins Report for 2015 listed only 93 specs that have sold in Hollywood.
+The Scoggins Report for 2016 listed only70 specs that have sold in Hollywood.
 Horrible numbers.
+The WGA 2016 annual report documented that only 5,159 writers (half of the Writers Guild members) reported any income during the year.

 The screenwriting journey is a long haul and does not happen overnight.
 You’ll have to write a pile of specs until one opens the door for you, but remember that no spec ever wastes your time.
 Hopefully you gain precious knowledge and experience with every new screenplay.
 Screenwriting success is a numbers game with luck and timing—right project, right producer, right marketplace.
 It’s like the stars must align and then—BAM!
 And how often does that happen?
 Yes, it does happen and that’s why we continue to write and become better screenwriters.
 Even when a script sells, it has many hurdles to jump before it becomes a film and it can end up in development hell never being produced too.
 This is why you’ll need a stack of scripts to burn through, each finds its way along the journey, some fail, some succeed and then fail, some succeed and go all the way.
 So, one spec will not do it.
 And the spec you are writing now (no offense) will probably not be “the one” that does the job.
 It might, but don’t hang all of your hopes and dreams on it.